benbacardi/benbacardi.github.io/_posts/2023-01-25-swiftui-text-views.md

 ![](/assets/swiftui-text/single-almost-full-plus-border.png)

 This is often **not** the behaviour we want from our views!
-If we had multiple paragraphs, or different sections as part of a stack, they wouldn't necessarily be aligned with each other, even if the space they fill:
+If we had multiple paragraphs, or different sections as part of a stack, they wouldn't necessarily be aligned with each other, and it's entirely dependent on exactly what words are in each and where the line breaks fall.

 ```swift
 VStack(spacing: 10) {